DavidBM/test-accounting/README.md

 The 1+1 design works best compared to others 1+>1 due to these reasons:
 - *With data sharding*: Multi thread solutions require to reorder the input.
 This is due to the dependency between messages.
 Ex: You can only resolve a dispute if the dispute is already processed.
 So each thread keeps a shard/chunk of the accounts (like Kafka multi consumers) and handles all operations belonging to their accounts.
 - *With Dashmap or similar*: Having more than 1 thread incurs in synchronization primitives as `Arc`s and, in the worse case (rayon), `Mutex`es.
 Which in this case, given that the operation in itself is so small, hurts more than benefits.
-- *In general*: 1+1 allows each thread to have a tighter loops that only do one thing, which I suspect that helps the CPU branch predictor to be more efficient.
+- *In general*: 1+1 allows each thread to have a tighter loop that only do one thing, which I suspect that helps the CPU branch predictor to be more efficient.

 ### Parallelization Correctness

 For keeping the correctness of the system, the most important thing when thinking on the concurrency part is that **message processing must be serialized per account**.
 Messages from different account can be processed in parallel.

-Initially I though to just use rayon to parallelize the processing, but this point made impossible to "just use rayon TM" because it requires some ordering before processing.
+Initially I thought to just use rayon to parallelize the processing, but this point made impossible to "just use rayon TM" because it requires some ordering before processing.

 ### Parallelization Design and Data Structures Chosen

 Finally, I chose the *1 thread parsing + 1 thread processing* solution as it performs better and it isn't so much more complicated compared to the *1 thread parsing and processing*.

-For the thread communication I use `crossbeam-channel` with a 25MB buffer (in my experiments, it was the best performant size).
+For the thread communication I use `crossbeam-channel` with a 25 MB buffer (in my experiments, it was the best performant size).

 For the account *"storage"* in ram, I use a `BTreeMap<u16, Account>` as it performed better than a HashMap.
-I didn't change the hasher when using the HashMap because choosing a hasher is something that needs to be done depending of the execution context and the default Rust hasher is a safe bet for all cases.
+I didn't change the hasher when using the HashMap because choosing a hasher is something that needs to be done depending on the execution context and the default Rust hasher is a safe bet for all cases.

 For the deserialization, I implemented a custom deserialization of account to match the desired output.
-It is very simple and it can be seen in `<crate::account::Account as Serialize>`.
+It is very simple, and it can be seen in `<crate::account::Account as Serialize>`.

 For the numeric handling, I'm using `decimal-rs` in order to avoid IEEE-754 floating-point calculation errors.
 As a thing to consider, if the program is going to handle astronomically absurd huge quantities (like, as many dollars as atoms are in the galaxy or something like it) then I would use `bigdecimal` or keep `decimal-rs` and use `.checked_add`/`.checked_sub`/etc method family rather than `+` and `-` operators.